Tashkurgan: Museum

-In Tashkurgan there is a museum that houses a few local artifacts, a photographic display and, in the basement, two mummies – one of a young woman about 18 and another of a baby about three months old who was not hers.
-They are labelled as dating from the Bronze Age to the Warring States period (475−221 BCE).
+In Tashkurgan there is a museum named the National Culture and Art Centre that houses a few local artifacts, a photographic display and, in the basement, two mummies – one of a young woman about 18 and another of a baby about three months old who was not hers.
+They are labelled as dating from the Bronze Age to the Warring States period (475–221 BCE).
 The mummies were discovered in the nearby Xiabandi Valley on the old caravan route to Yarkand.
 The valley has now been flooded for a hydro-electric project.

 Geography

 Tashkurgan is the seat of Tashkurgan Tajik Autonomous County.
 It is situated at an altitude of 3090 m on the borders of both Afghanistan and Tajikistan, and close to the borders of Kyrgyzstan and Pakistan.
 Tashkurgan is a market town for sheep, wool and woollen goods, particularly carpets, and is surrounded by orchards.
-The majority population in the town are ethnic Mountain Tajiks.
+The majority population in the town are Tajiks (Pamiris).
 The majority of people in the region speak Sarikoli.
 There is also a village of Wakhi speakers.
 Mandarin Chinese and Uyghur are also spoken.

 The Tashkurgan River begins just north of the Khunjerab Pass and flows north along the Karakoram Highway to Tashkurgan.
 Just north of Tashkurgan it turns east and flows through a gorge to the Tarim Basin where it joins the Yarkand River.